of Cutting Knives

 Why does knife quantity matter?

 The number of knives in a meat tenderizer machine directly impacts the uniformity and effectiveness of the tenderizing process.
-BAK Food Equipment offers models with 224 to 1,026 cutting knives, allowing processors to select the ideal tenderizer for their throughput requirements.
+BAK Food Equipment offers models with 833 and 1,026 cutting knives, allowing processors to select the ideal tenderizer for their throughput requirements.
 Consistent knife spacing across the tenderizing head guarantees even treatment, resulting in predictable marination outcomes and improved product quality.

 How does knife geometry affect incision patterns?